 Port Kembla is Wollongong City's suburb and cargo port in NSW Australia, located approx 8 km (5 ml) south of the city's Central Business Distric.
 Wollongong is part of Illawarra (coastal region) in NSW (New South Wales) Australia.
-Port Kembla is ranked NSW's 2nd largest coal export port (after Newcastle).
+Port Kembla is ranked NSW's 2nd largest coal export port (after Newcastle NSW).

 The suburb Port Kembla comprises a seaport, small harbour, small town, large industrial complex and a nature reserve.
 Port Kembla has population around 5,000.
 Wollongong City's population is around 300,000, ranking it NSW's 3rd largest city (following Sydney and Newcastle) and the country's 10th largest.

 The seaport is located on the tip of Red Point.
 Its name means "plenty [of] wildfowl" (Aboriginal).
-Port Kembla has a man-made harbour waterway).
+Port Kembla has a man-made harbour waterway.
 The outer harbor is protected by breakwaters.
 The inner harbour was created by dredging.
 The port is managed by Port Kembla Port Corporation.

 The harbour is a prime coal export shipping location.
 The coal is mined in NSW's western and southern regions and transported via railways.
 Port Kembla's port was founded in the late-1890s to facilitate the coal export from Illawarra.
 Today, the port handles mainly general and breakbulk cargo vessels, motor vehicle (import) vessels, bulk grain (export) ships.